GoogleCloudPlatform/docker-credential-gcr/README.md

 4. On Google Compute Engine and Google App Engine Managed VMs, it fetches credentials from the metadata server.
 5. From the gcloud SDK (i.e. those printed via `gcloud auth print-access-token`).
 6. In the helper's private credential store (i.e. those stored via `docker-credential-gcr gcr-login`)

+However, the user may limit or re-order where the helper searches for GCR credentials using `docker-credential-gcr config --token-source`.
+Sources numbered 1-4 above are designated by the "env" source, 5 by "gcloud_sdk" and 6 by "store".
+Multiple stores are separated by commas.
+Default is "env, gcloud_sdk, store".
+Examples:
+To configure the credential helper to only use the gcloud SDK's access token:
+`docker-credential-gcr config --token-source="gcloud_sdk"`

+To look in the environment, followed by the private store:
+`docker-credential-gcr config --token-source="env, store"`

 ## Other Credentials